-ADT 190 Residential Planning and Designing (3) Prerequisite: ADT 150 orientation in relation to the environment/ surroundings and climate.
+ADT 190 Residential Planning and Designing (3) Prerequisite: ADT 150

+This course, which applies use of graphic standards, deals mainly with proper room layout techniques and building orientation in relation to the environment/ surroundings and climate.
 It also focuses on creating site plan for proposed project site using AutoCAD software.
 (Note: 3 lecture credits)